Jamie Harney

-Jamie Joseph Harney (born 4 March 1996) is a Northern Irish professional footballer defender who last played for NIFL Premiership side Cliftonville.
+Jamie Joseph Harney (born 4 March 1996) is a Northern Irish professional football defender who last played for NIFL Premiership side Cliftonville.

 After a two-year spell with Derry-based Maiden City Academy, Harney joined West Ham United.
 He continued his development with the club's Academy, featuring for the under-18 and under-21 sides.
 He joined Colchester United on a youth loan in November 2014, making his professional debut the same month.
 The deal was then made permanent in January 2015.
 He made five appearances before being released in September 2016.
 He joined Cliftonville in summer 2017.

 Harney has represented Northern Ireland at youth level, receiving caps at under-16, under-17, under-19, under-20 and under-21 levels.

 Club career

 West Ham United

 Born in Plumbridge, Northern Ireland, after spending time with Omagh United Youth, Harney joined the Maiden City Academy based in Derry in August 2010, where he spent two years prior to signing for English Premier League side West Ham United in July 2012 as a first-year scholar.
 In his first season with the club, he amassed 17 under-18 appearances and scored two goals.
 He also made his under-21 debut the same season, featuring as a substitute at Norwich City on 17 October 2012.
 He scored his first West Ham goal in an FA Youth Cup third round victory over Aldershot Town on 10 December 2012, powering a header into the back of the net to give the Hammers a 2–0 lead.

 In the 2013–14 season, Harney made a further 16 appearances for the under-18 side, scoring once, and made eight under-21 appearances, starting each game.